MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

     Install-Module ExchangeOnlineManagement
     ```
 1. Confirm the untrusted repository security dialog with **Y** for Yes and press **Enter**.
 This process may take some time to complete.
-1. Enter the following cmdlet to connect to Security & Compliance PowerShell:
+1. Enter the following cmdlet to connect to Security & Compliance PowerShell then when prompted, login with your MOD administrator credentials:

     ```powershell
     Connect-IPPSSession